MarcosChavez09/conduit-container/README.md

 The `start.sh` script will load env vars, create the DB volume, create the docker network, build the frontend and backend image.

+Visit http://localhost:8021/admin for the backed.
+You can log in as admin with the provided values in `conduit-backedn/conduit/.env` for the `django superuser`.

+Visit http://localhost:8282 for the frontend app.

 ## Usage.

 ### Configure the environment variables.